bitprj/devrel/Intro_to_Regression_Analysis.md

 ![](https://www.picturepaste.ca/images/2020/05/23/Blood-Pressure-Regression-Line.png)

 As we can see here, in the lower end of the line of best fit, the model tends to overpredict what the median blood pressure level is (most of the data points are above the line of best fit) and at the higher end, the model tends to underpredict what the median blood pressure level is (most of the data points are below the best line of fit).
-Overall, our model could have done a much better job in terms of making the predictions much closer to the true median blood pressure level, but at least you're now aware about what factors to take account for when you're creating you're linear regression model.
+Overall, our model could have done a much better job in terms of making the predictions much closer to the true median blood pressure level, but at least you're now aware about what factors to take account for when you're creating your linear regression model.